of Tahra’s celebration of Karel Ančerl concentrates on

 The earliest of the recordings is that of Scheherazade.

 woman.
-The Berlin orchestra plays with commitment for Ančerl (though the
+The Berlin orchestra plays with commitment for Ančerl

-- sample the ‘placing’ and weighting of the final chords at the end of
+the ‘placing’ and weighting of the final chords at the end of

 but which both Beecham’s and Reiner’s players manage better.

 The beginning of the second movement, ‘The

 Tale of Prince Kalandar’ is instructive, I think.
 At the very

 violinists to be even more languorous and seductive than the